UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 By the end of this episode you will be be able to record changes made to files using the `git add` and `git commit` commands.
-You will understand the difference between these commands and the general _modify-add-commit_ workflow for building up a revision history of files in Git.
+You will understand the difference between these commands and the general _modify-add-commit_ workflow for building up a version history of files in Git.

 ## Viewing the status of a repository